My primary school headmaster was a stern Welshman from the hills overlooking the Dee Valley, an ex RAF fighter pilot from WW2 – he took no nonsense!

 However, one of his main concerns was preparing his charges for the rigours of the big wide world, not just the three’s, but self reliance, industriousness and a good work ethic.
-He believed in Young Enterprise before it had been invented, his mantra could’ve been ‘Entrepreneurs, start ‘em young!’
+He believed in Young Enterprise before it had been invented, his mantra could’ve been “Entrepreneurs, start ‘em young!”

-Well before it was fashionable for schools to do their own fund raising he instigated a couple of annual events which raised much needed funds for the school, one of these events was called, Make a shilling grow.
-Every pupil in the top two years was given a shilling, (well it was the 60’s!) and a month to see how much they raised from the initial seed fund of one shilling.*
+Well before it was fashionable for schools to do their own fund raising, he instigated a couple of annual events which raised much needed funds for the school.
+One of these events was called, “Make A Shilling Grow”.
+Every pupil in the top two years was given a shilling, (well it was the 60’s!) and a month to see how much they raised from the initial seed fund of one shilling*.

 All very interesting you may be saying and a lovely trip down memory lane, but what’s it got to do with modern business?

-Well quite a lot really!
+Well, quite a lot really!

-Mr Elwyn Hughes, my former headmaster, was not a captain of industry, he was not a venture capitalist, he was a headmaster of a small provincial primary school on the outskirts of Chester in the 1960’s.
+Mr Elwyn Hughes, my former headmaster, was not a captain of industry.
+He was not a venture capitalist, he was a headmaster of a small provincial primary school on the outskirts of Chester in the 1960’s.
 Furthermore, as all people of his generation from North Wales were, he was well versed in the bible and not averse to hitting us on the palms of our hands with a sturdy bamboo cane if we didn’t do as we were told!

-First of all it introduced an element of competition, because there was a prize for the pupil who raised the most cash, secondly, it sparked a creative landslide of ideas in our 10 and 11 year old minds and thirdly, there were very few parents who weren’t co-erced into digging deep to supplement the shilling provided by the school.
+First of all, it introduced an element of competition, because there was a prize for the pupil who raised the most cash.
+Secondly, it sparked a creative landslide of ideas in our 10 and 11 year old minds.
+Thirdly, there were very few parents who weren’t co-erced into digging deep to supplement the shilling provided by the school.